tanshinan/fmlgitcopy/README_ASSEMBLER.txt

 An dereferencing of address is written $addr.
 Values are added as is.
+Empty lines or lines starting with % will be ignored.
-An value is declared by @XXXX.
+An value is declared by @XXXX
-A label is written #XXXX.
+A label is written #XXXX
+Data is entered :nnn

 Labels are initialized by being written on a single line as are values.
-Lines starting with % are ignored
 Move operations are on the form MOVE <from> <to>